 A. The GMAT is not required for EMBA applicants.
 However, EMBA applicants are required to demonstrate their career progression, level of responsibility in their current position and potential for future professional advancement as part of the application process.
 Your success in the workplace is the best predictor of success in the EMBA program.

-A. EMBA Tuition is $12,500 per semester.
+A. EMBA tuition is $13,000 per semester for student beginning the program in fall 2015.
 You will be considered a full-time student and financial aid is available.

 A. As an incentive, there is an early admission option.
 If you apply and are accepted prior to the April 1 deadline, you are eligible for tuition discounts and course enhancements.